UnvLabs/site/docs/tutorial/variables/output-variables.md

 ## Output Variables

-The Unv  `print`  function is often used to output variables.
+The Unv  `print`  function is often used to output variables and text

 To combine both text and a variable, Unv uses the  `+`  character: